 Leases.
 We determine if an arrangement is a lease at inception.
 Operating lease right-of-use assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease right-of-use assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
-The operating lease right-of-use assets includes any initial direct costs and excludes lease incentives received.
-The lease term used in measurement of our lease obligations may include periods covered by an option to extend or terminate the lease term.
+The operating lease right-of-use asset includes any initial direct costs and excludes lease incentives received.
+The lease term used in measurement of our lease obligations may include periods covered by an option to extend or terminate the lease when it is reasonably certain that we will exercise that option.
+Lease expense for lease payments is recognized on a straight-line basis over the lease term.
 The Company has elected not to recognize lease assets and lease liabilities for leases with a term of 12 months or less for all classes of underlying assets.
 Our lease agreements may include lease and non-lease components, which are generally accounted for separately.